metalstormbass/Cloudguard_Azure_FSP/README.md

 ![](images/function1.PNG)

 This function is deployed through Github Actions.
-That being said, it can be deployed using and CI/CD tool.
+That being said, it can be deployed using any CI/CD tool.
 All of the instructions for the CI/CD pipeline are stored in the [build.yml](.github/actions/build.yml).
 From a high level this is what the build pipeline does: <br><br>

 1. Configure Runner Environment <br>
 2. Set up Azure Resource Group, Storage Container and Function App <br>